FPGAwars/apio/COMMANDS.md

   The command 'apio lint' scans the project's source files and reports errors, inconsistencies, and style violations.
-The command uses the Verilator tool, which is included in the standard Apio installation.
+The command uses the Verilator tool, which is included with the standard Apio installation.

   Examples:
     apio lint